pcarrott/pcarrott.github.io/academic/content/personal/index.md

       text: |-
         <center>This page contains some personal information about myself and what I enjoy doing in my free time.</center>
         <br>
-        <center>Below, I leave pictures of the cutest woofers to lay their paws on Earth.</center>
+        <center>Below, I leave pictures of the two cutest woofers to lay their paws on Earth.</center>
         <br>
         {{< gallery album="dogs" >}}
   - block: markdown